revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 ## Where RevoGrid wins clearly

-[RevoScheduler](/jsscheduler/) is the strongest choice when you need:
+[RevoGrid Scheduler](/jsscheduler/) is the strongest choice when you need:

 ### A scheduler inside a data-heavy app